Porta XI Ensino: History

 Founded in 1980 as CD Ensino, the club debuted in the third tier of the Spanish league system, called 2ª División Nacional, with most players coming from the Compañía de María school in Lugo.
 In its seventh season, the club finished 3rd and promoted to the second tier league, called the 1ª División B. The club played in this division for seven of the next eight seasons, with a relegation to the third tier and an immediate promotion, until 1995, when they were promoted for the first time to the first tier league, called Primera División, with Manel Sánchez as coach.

 The club played for 12 consecutive seasons in the Spanish top tier league, since its promotion in 1995 to its relegation in 2007, finishing third in three seasons (1999, 2000, 2004).
 Its best regular season was in 1998-99, when they finished first.
 In addition it reached the final of the national Cup twice (1999, 2002), with Juan Corral as coach.

 After eleven seasons and five failed promotion playoffs, Ensino came back to Liga Femenina in 2018.
 It achieved a streak of 19 consecutive wins, including the four games of the promotion playoffs, in the third season of Juan Nécega as head coach.

+Following its return to Liga Femenina in 2018, Ensino established itself as a regular member of Spain's top division despite operating with one of the league's more modest budgets.
+The club progressively strengthened its sporting structure and became recognized for its competitive performances against some of the country's leading teams, while also reinforcing its commitment to developing women's basketball in Galicia.

+During the first half of the 2020s, Ensino continued its sporting growth, qualifying for the Copa de la Reina for the first time in the club's history and becoming a consistent contender for the Liga Femenina playoffs.
+The club's stability on and off the court, together with increasing attendance at the Pazo dos Deportes, consolidated Ensino as one of the reference women's basketball projects in north-western Spain.

+The 2025–26 season was one of the most successful in the club's history.
+Ensino qualified for the Copa de la Reina after finishing the first half of the Liga Femenina season among the top eight teams and later reached the Liga Femenina playoffs after recording one of its best regular-season campaigns since returning to the top flight in 2018.
+The team's performances established Ensino as a consistent contender in Spain's premier women's basketball competition.